govuk-one-login/di-account-management-frontend/README.md

 To find out if the application has started, open a console window on the docker container and view the logs.
 If the server has started successfully you will see this message `Server listening on port 6001`.

-Navigate to [http://localhost:6001](http://localhost:6001).
+Navigate to [https://localhost:6001](https://localhost:6001) and continue past any self-signed SSL certificate warning.
 You should be redirected through the OIDC stub and back to the application.

 Changes made locally will automatically be deployed after a few seconds.
 You should check the docker console to check that your changes have been picked up.